-During March and April – Vienna Blues Spring festival, this year was moved to September/October due to COVID-19.
-Held in iconic Der Reigen venue, this festival presents many great concerts and gigs of blues bands and individual musicians.
+During March and April – the Vienna Blues Spring festival, this year was moved to September/October due to COVID-19.
+Held in the iconic Der Reigen venue, this festival presents many great concerts and gigs of blues bands and individual musicians.

-During month of May – this year it is moved to September (due to COVID-19), Sommernachtskonzert in Schönbrunn Palace, a free classical music concert.
+During the month of May – this year it is moved to September (due to COVID-19), Sommernachtskonzert in Schönbrunn Palace, a free classical music concert.
 Famous classical masterpieces performed by Vienna Philharmonic Orchestra.
 More info can be found here.

 End of June-mid-July – Vienna Jazz festival is globally known, and many star musicians have taken their part in this well-established (30 years) and prestigious music event.
 More info and online tickets can be found here.

-End of June – Wiener Symphoniker at the Museumsquartier is free concert performed by Vienna Symphony Orchestra, at the Museumsplatz.
+End of June – Wiener Symphoniker at the Museumsquartier is a free concert performed by Vienna Symphony Orchestra, at the Museumsplatz.

 First Saturday of October – ORF Long Night of Museums, this year (2020) on 3rd October, is a unique opportunity to visit as many museums as you can with a single ticket.
 More information can be found here.

 We tried to give you just an overview of Vienna events and festivals, but it looks like something is happening in the city every day of the year.
 This is not far from the truth as there are dozens of other events we didn’t include in this post.
-There are also some events that are not annual in nature and happen only once (or start new annual tradition).
+There are also some events that are not annual in nature and happen only once (or start a new annual tradition).
 In any case, you will not be bored in Vienna, that’s for sure.